Adore2113/MarsHSim/docs/dev_log.md

 ##      05/14/2026
-    ♡ less focused on matching files, and more focused on accurate logic now
+    ♡ less focused on matching files and more focused on accurate logic now

     ♡ going over all of my files and checking logic and structure before moving on